brittpinder/ios-reference/swift/collection-types/dictionaries/README.md

 // 2.5
 // 3.75
 ```
 > Notice in the above examples, that the order of iteration is different every time.
 This is because dictionaries are *unordered* collection types.
+If order is important but performance is not, you can instead use the collection type [`KeyValuePairs`](https://developer.apple.com/documentation/swift/keyvaluepairs).

 <br/>